 - Providing specialist training, consulting and engineering solutions for the application of PSC photovoltaic technology

-GreatCell's main goal, however, is developing perovksite-based solar panels.
-One example is the company's intensive research into steel substrates for solar panels.
-GreatCell is working on flexible steel-integrated panels (as part of SOLLIANCE) which has the potential to find a huge market in the warehouses and industrial buildings across Europe.
-In addition, GreatCell's glass-based perovskite development is also ongoing.
-The next stage following that will be an establishment of a pilot line which will enable the company to advance to the mass production of perovskite panels.
-Going forward, the company aims to establish Joint Ventures with solar panel makers for the creation of commercial production lines.
+GreatCell's main goal, however, was to develop perovksite-based solar panels.
+One example was the company's intensive research into steel substrates for solar panels.
+GreatCell was working on flexible steel-integrated panels (as part of SOLLIANCE) which had the potential to find a huge market in the warehouses and industrial buildings across Europe.
+In addition, GreatCell developed glass-based perovskite.
+The company aimed to establish Joint Ventures with solar panel makers for the creation of commercial production lines.